roscaiosif/roscaiosif.github.io/README.md

 # project5
 The application is using the Foursquare API to find "food" venues in Montreal and adds markers to a google map and a list of the found venues
+- Using the the catogory options it is possible to selct one or multiple categories
+- Clicking the marker or a list-view item will bring up a google infowindow with some more information
+- There are up to ten pictures stored for each location that can be visualized by succesive clicks either on the marker or on the list-view item